proycon/nfc-daemon/README.md

 # nfc-daemon

 nfc-daemon is a very simple event daemon that reads out the UID of nfc-tags and executes scripts.
-It is based on nfc-poll.c from libnfc.
+It is based on nfc-poll.c and nfc-list.c from libnfc.

 # Dependencies

 * libnfc 1.7.1
 * properly configured nfc-device

-On Raspberry Pi OS:
+On Raspberry Pi OS or debian/ubuntu:

 ```
 apt update && apt install libnfc-bin libnfc-dev